ABOUT THE INDIANAPOLIS HIKING CLUB

 (schedule the hikes), Secretary, Treasurer, and Directors At Large are

-elected to a one-year term at annual General Assembly in September.
+elected to a one-year term at the annual General Assembly in September.
 The

 incoming President appoints the other officers to a one-year term.